-According to the Cisco Global Cloud Index Report, 68 percent (298 million) of cloud workloads will be in public cloud data centers by 2020.
-The leading player in this sphere is clearly AWS with its current 62 percent of market share.
-That steady stream of migrations comes with its own set of challenges for most businesses.
-Chief among them is figuring out how to minimize costs of running applications and workloads in the cloud.
-While there are numerous ways to accomplish this goal, here are five helpful tips for AWS cost optimization, whether you're in Boston, Worcester, Manchester, or elsewhere.
+However, businesses looking to move to the cloud need to evaluate how to minimize the costs of running applications and workloads in the cloud.
+Although there are numerous ways to accomplish this goal, here are five helpful tips for AWS cost optimization for your business, whether you’re in Boston, Worcester, Manchester, or elsewhere.

 1. Application Assessment and Dependency Mapping